 Elytrum – Meaning, Definition, Synonyms and Antonyms

-Elytrum is used as a “Noun” in the English grammar.
+Elytrum is used as a “Noun” in English to describe the hard, protective forewings found in beetles and some closely related insects.

 Meaning:

-Elytrum refers to the hard, protective wing cover of certain insects, like beetles.
-It shields the more delicate wings underneath and helps in flight or protection.
+Elytrum refers to the hard, protective wing cover of certain insects, like birds in a metaphorical sense (as a “covering” that shields something), but more precisely it is the rigid outer wing case of beetles.
+It shields the more delicate wings underneath and helps with both protection and flight efficiency.

 Definition: